chrishoina/ords-flask-livelab-2024/introduction/introduction.md

 Oracle REST Data Services is a *free* Java application responsible for:

-1. Intercepting HTTP/HTTPS web requests, *then*
+1. Listening for and handling HTTP/HTTPS web requests, *then*
 2. As a proxy/universal `ORDS_PUBLIC_USER` database user satisfying these requests, where finally
 3. Responding to the requesting end user, client, or application with the results of that HTTP/HTTPS request